American Express Platinum Credit Card Review 2022

 The American Express Platinum credit card is an excellent card for travelers, small business owners and anyone who is capable of spending responsibly and has some knowledge on how to leverage a credit card’s benefits to their advantage.
 Many consider getting approved for the card as a pinnacle in their credit journey.

 If you travel annually, the card will pay for itself in convenience offerings, such as lounge access while you wait for your flight, trip coverages in case things don’t go as planned and perks that save you time, money and make your trip more memorable.
 However, you’ll need to be financially disciplined before you apply.
-Amex cards are typically due in full each month and require a good credit score or better to get approved.
+American Express cards are typically due in full each month and require a good credit score or better to get approved.

 American Express Platinum Card FAQThe following points are popular questions about the American Express Platinum.